wassname/attentive-neural-processes/readme.md

 # Using recurrent attentive neural processes for forecasting power usage

-And also implements [Recurrent Attentive Neural Process for Sequential Data](https://arxiv.org/abs/1910.09323) (ANP-RNN)
+This repo implements ["Recurrent Attentive Neural Process for Sequential Data"](https://arxiv.org/abs/1910.09323) (ANP-RNN) and tests them on real data.

 ![](docs/np_lstm.jpeg)

 This implementation has lots of options so you can run it as a [Attentive Neural Process](https://arxiv.org/abs/1901.05761) (ANP), or NP.

-I've always made lots of weaks for flexibility and stability and [replicated the DeepMind ANP results](anp_1d_regression.ipynb) in pytorch.
-The replication, qualitativily seems like a better match than the other pytorch versions of ANP (as of 2019-11-01).
+I've always made lots of tweaks for flexibility and stability and [replicated the DeepMind ANP results](anp_1d_regression.ipynb) in pytorch.
+The replication qualitatively seems like a better match than the other pytorch versions of ANP (as of 2019-11-01).